whitneyburton/portfolios/students/1808-front/ashley-levi/20180920-ashley-levi-m1.md

 * [Original Assignment](http://frontend.turing.io/projects/linked-list.html)
 * [Evaluation Comments](https://github.com/turingschool/front-end-submissions-public/blob/master/1808/mod-1/linked-list/theo-ashley.md)
 * Feedback from Theo:
-Hey Ashley, here's your feedback from Theo on Linked List:
 Ashley was very organized overall and drove the progress by being on-time and having a "can-do" attitude.
 We did a great job of spacing out work time and getting our work done early.
 For coaching, keep up the strong communication!

 #### IdeaBox